vinodjanardhanan/BatchReactor.jl/docs/src/index.md

 ```

 # BatchReactor
-Batch reactor is a package for simulating plug flow reactor with detailed surface  or gasphase chemistry.
+Batch reactor is a package for simulating batch reactor with detailed surface  or gasphase chemistry.
 Additionally you may use user defined function for the calculation of reaction rates.

 Documentation for [BatchReactor](https://github.com/vinodjanardhanan/BatchReactor.jl).